weiju/ratr0-utils/docs/sprite_format.rst

 ~~~~~~~~~~~

 Immediately following the palette data is the sprite data.
 The data is in the same
-format as the Amiga sprite structure: The first 2 words will contain the sprite's
+format as the Amiga sprite structure:
-height,

 ============== ======================================================
 Word number(s) Description